Ayushk4/Ayushk4.github.io/_posts/2019-08-20-My-Journey-in-Google-Summer-of-Code.md

 ## Sequence Labelling Models

-Conditional Random Fields have proven to be better at modelling sequential data than Hidden Markov Models, since the labelling is done globally rather than independently at each state.
+Conditional Random Fields have proven to be better at modelling sequential data than Hidden Markov Models since the labelling is done globally rather than independently at each state.
 Linear Chain - Conditional Random Fields was implemented and now works well over flux layers.

-A `BiLSTM-CNN-CRF model` is implemented for seqeunce labelling tasks of Named Entity Recognition and Part of Speech Tagging.
+A `BiLSTM-CNN-CRF model` was implemented for sequence labelling tasks of Named Entity Recognition and Part of Speech Tagging.
-It is a neural model that uses
-Linear Chain - Conditional Random Fields for decoding the output.
+It was a neural model that used `fine-tuned GloVe Word Embeddings` and `Character level representation` as input and  decoded using `Linear Chain - Conditional Random Fields`.
-The input at each timestep to the model consists of `fine-tuned GloVe Word Embeddings` and Character Embeddings.
-`Character level representation` is generated using Convolution and pooling layers on Character Embeddings.
-Then the Character representation and Word Embeddings are input into Bi-LSTM layers to get the output.
-A big part of time I spent on this went into taking care of batches.
+A big part of the time I spent on this went into taking care of batches.
-Since one minibatch consisted of various input sentences made up of words and their character onehot vectors, leading to various levels of iterations.
+Since one minibatch consisted of various input sentences made up of words and their one-hot matrix of characters, leading to multiple levels of iterations.

-Finally the NER gave an accuracy of about ~90% percent on CoNLL compared to the claimed ~91%.
+After re-implementing Conditional Random Fields layer twice and a lot debugging, an accuracy of about 90% was finally achieved on CoNLL compared to the claimed ~91%.
 It was also tested on various other datasets [(link)](https://github.com/Ayushk4/NER.jl/tree/master/valid).
+Here are some input sentences ran by **@bhatman** and me on the NER API.
 <iframe src="../../../misc_assets/2019/NER_NB.html" width="80%" height="500">
 </iframe>